What Are Speed Breakpoints in Honkai: Star Rail? – Answered

 Breaking the game one stat at a time

 Speed is everything in a turn-based game like Honkai: Star Rail.
-This stat determines how often your character can get an attacking turn, which can be a decisive point for some battles.
-And while researching about it, you might’ve seen the term “speed breakpoint” being used somewhere.
-If you were left with more questions than answers, here’s what you need to know about these so-called breakpoints.
+This stat determines how often your character can get an attacking turn, which can be a decisive point.
+If you’re searching for “HSR speed breakpoint,” here’s what you need to know about Honkai: Star Rail speed breakpoints.

 These values are considered a goal for having Speed substats, as they immediately become more useful as soon as you reach them.
 Having 134 Speed allows you to have double turns during the very first cycle, while 133 only gets you double turns in your second cycle.
 Similarly, reaching 135 speed won’t give you three turns immediately as the next breakpoint is 143.